 EA understands that this is the best thing to be done.”

 Essentially, Teixeira is applying reverse logic here: They did it, and therefore there must have been some reason for them to do it.
-In reality, they for all we know didn’t do it, because it would make absolutely no sense.
+In reality, they for all we know didn’t do it, and it would make absolutely no sense.

 Why we should discuss articles like these